oceanprotocol-archive/OEPs/6/README.md

 | consumerid             | user id of the consumer                             | no         |
 | invokeserviceagreementid | service agreement of the (purchased) invoke service | no         |

-Each Ocean input asset must have the mandatory arguments.
-It can also have optional arguments Each invocation can have any number of input assets.
+- Each Ocean input asset must have the mandatory arguments.
+It can also have optional arguments.
+- Each invocation can have any number of input assets.
 The payload needs to contain a map where the keys are parameter names (as defined in the service metadata).

 #### Response